Sharing & Permissions

 Access permission settings are available on paid plans.

-Navigate under the asset window.
+To view and make edits, navigate to under the asset window.

 Share with people